AITOBIAS04/tremor/README.md

 **Threshold Resolution & Earth Movement Oracle**

-A seismic intelligence construct for the Echelon prediction market framework, built on constructs by Soju.
-Ridden by Loa (https://github.com/0xHoneyJar/loa).
+A seismic intelligence construct for the [Echelon](https://github.com/echelon) prediction market framework, built on constructs by [Soju](https://github.com/0xHoneyJar/loa).
+Ridden by [Loa](https://github.com/0xHoneyJar/loa).

 ## What it does